bocadilloproject/bocadillo/docs/guides/http/responses.md

 res.media = {'title': 'My awesome post'}  # application/json
 ```

-Setting a response type attribute automatically sets the
+Setting one of the above attributes automatically sets the
-appropriate `Content-Type`, as depicted above.
+appropriate `Content-Type` header (shown in comments above).

 ::: tip
 The `res.media` attribute serializes values based on the `media_type` configured on the API, which is `application/json` by default.
 Refer to [Media] for more information.